BUEC500C1/news-analyzer-JimY233/README.md

 ec2-3-12-197-154.us-east-2.compute.amazonaws.com:443

 If you find that there is any problem like the program on EC2 may stop running, please email jiamingy@bu.edu to let me know as soon as possible, thank you
-For nlp analysis api, you can log in with username:jiamingy password:123 to do nlp analysis
+For nlp analysis api, you can log in with
+username:
+jiamingy
+password:
+123
+to do nlp analysis
 this account also applies to other two module to help you test faster

 Three API modules: Secure File Uploader in `file_uploader` folder; Text NLP Analysis in `NLP` folder; News feed Ingester in `news_ingester` folder